ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Framework VS Library

 Angular is a framework, React is a library.
 But what's the difference between both?
 Short, frameworks tell you how you should structure your project, whereas libraries are building blocks that you can use anywhere in your code, in your excisting application.
 In other words: Frameworks call you how to code your application and within your code you call libraries to do things.
 Frameworks contain libraries.
 Libraries can easily be integrated into any existing application, e.g. by adding a `<script>` tag.
 With a framework the application self needs to be part of it.
 The framework parse it and generate the code the developers otherwise would have had to write themselves.

+Frameworks are generally designed to help the developer.
+Angular is a large framework, but it makes it easier to create complex cases, as long as you stay in the framework.
+It comes with with the most features and should not (!) be used for small applications or extensions.
 With this in mind, if your project is a new application or a complex component of an existing one, Angular will be the right tool.

 A normal development starts typically with a framework and fill out functions defined in additional libraries throught an API.
 Both of them, libraries and frameworks, define API, which is used for developer to use.

 ## Perfomance

-Angular, React and even Vue are comparatively faster than other JavaScript frameworks.
-You should not take performance into account to draw the [conclusion](#Conclusion) because it mainly relies on the size of the application and optimization of code.
+[Angular, React and even Vue are comparatively faster than other JavaScript frameworks.][54]
+But you should not take performance into account to draw the [conclusion](#Conclusion) because it mainly relies on the size of the application and optimization of code.

 ## Long Term Support